wimagguc/react-bootstrap-webpack-starter/README.md

 ### 3. CI/CD

-If you set up a CI/CD (for example using S3 or Netlify, then simply copy all files from `dist/` to the service after the build step.)
+If you set up a CI/CD (for example using S3 or Netlify: simply build with `yarn build` and then copy all static files from `dist/` to the bucket or service.)

 ## License